Categories

 Reinforcement Learning

-One of the main techniques used in machine learning, where a model is trained based on feedback, perhaps by trial and error as it tries to reach a goal.
+One of the main techniques used in machine learning, is where a model is trained based on feedback, perhaps by trial and error as it tries to reach a goal.
 At the moment, we see less use of reinforcement learning in education compared to systems that use supervised and unsupervised learning.

 Supervised Machine Learning